Vegas surges past Wild for 5-2 win to take 2-1 series lead - WTMJ

 Fleury, who also had an assist, only needed to make 14 saves.
 He stretched his career-best streak to 12 straight games with two or fewer goals allowed.

 Eriksson Ek, who was the only scorer in Game 1, wristed a loose puck past Fleury for a 2-0 lead and thought he put the Wild up by three a few minutes later when a slap shot by Kevin Fiala was kicked his way for another rebound goal.
-Golden Knights coach Peter DeBoer challenged that Wild were offside on the play, though, and the replay review confirmed it.
+DeBoer challenged that the Wild were offside on the play, at the suggestion of video coach Dave Rogowski, and the replay review confirmed it.

 The crowd of about 4,500 — 25% of Xcel Energy Center’s capacity as coronavirus restrictions are gradually eased — gave the Wild a rousing sendoff at the first intermission with hardly a hunch about how sharp the game would turn after that.